annejan/github-create-dependabot-alert-issues/README.md

 ## 📈 CI

-This project includes a GitHub Actions workflow that runs tests and
+This project includes a GitHub Actions workflow that runs tests and linting.

 ---